How To Get A Payday Loan With A Prepaid Debit Card

 – When you need the money right away

-Benefits Of Receiving A Payday Loan Via A Prepaid Debit Card
+Benefits Of Payday Loans With A Prepaid Debit Card

-Despite their downsides, payday loans with a prepaid debit card can come with some notable benefits, including but not limited to:
+Payday loans with a prepaid debit card can come with some notable benefits, including the following:

-• No Bank Account Needed – The best thing about payday loans with a prepaid debit card is that you don’t need a checking account to qualify, which is great if you aren’t affiliated with a bank or don’t want to risk your existing account.
+• No Bank Account Needed: The best thing about payday loans with a prepaid debit card is that you don’t need a chequing account to qualify.
+This is ideal if you aren’t affiliated with a bank or don’t want to risk your existing account.

-• Access To Rewards – When used enough, some prepaid debit cards come with financial benefits, like cash-back dollars, bonus points and insurance.
+• Access To Rewards: Some prepaid debit cards come with financial benefits, like cashback rewards.
 However, this also depends on what type of card you apply for and where you get it from.

-Risks Of Receiving A Payday Loan Via A Prepaid Debit Card
+Risks Of Payday Loans With A Prepaid Debit Card

 All benefits aside, don’t forget that payday loans come with a few serious financial drawbacks, even when they’re given to you on a prepaid debit card:

-• High-Interest Rates and Fees – The riskiest thing about payday loans is that they come with extremely high-interest rates.
-As well as many different service fees, such as loan origination and documentation.
+• High-Interest Rates & Fees: One of the biggest drawbacks of payday loans is that they come with extremely high fees.
+In most provinces, you’ll pay $14 per $100 borrowed, which works out to roughly 365% APR.
 This could make your loan very expensive and not worth the potential debt it may cause.

-• Short Repayment Periods – The average payday loan term is only 14 days after receiving the funds.
-While some lenders offer longer plans, this can be especially dangerous if you borrow money frequently and your lender allows “rollovers” (borrowing another loan before your first is fully paid).
+• Short Repayment Periods: The average payday loan term is only 14 days after receiving the funds.
+While some lenders offer longer plans, this can be especially dangerous if you borrow money using another loan before your first is fully paid.

 How To Apply For A Debit Card Payday Loan

-To apply for a payday loan on a prepaid debit card, you may need to provide the following personal and financial documents:
+To apply for a payday loan on a prepaid debit card, follow these steps:

 • One or more pieces of government ID (passport, driver’s license, etc.)